Nnamaka/multi-object-detection-with-tf/README.md

  #
  For this project, I will be detecting hand gestures for <b>'livelong'</b>, <b>'thumbsup</b>', <b>'thumbsdown'</b>, <b>'thankyou'</b>.
- Prior to the beginning of this project, I had collected and preannoted my image dataset.
+ Prior to the beginning of this project, I had collected and pre-annoted my image dataset.
  I used the <a href="https://github.com/tzutalin/labelImg">labellimg</a> tool to label and annotate my images.
  My images were saved in the pascalVOC format which is an acceptable format for object detection when using the TFOD API.